Contact Us

 • Contact

 Chronic Granulomatous Disease (CGD) is a rare, inherited genetic disorder that prevents the immune system from fighting specific types of bacteria or fungus infections.
 In CGD, white blood cells (phagocytes or neutrophils) are unable to make hydrogen peroxide to kill certain types of bacteria and fungi.
-Patients with CGD are highly prone to infections with these organisms in the lungs (pneumonias), lymph nodes, liver or bones.
-These infections can be life-threatening.
-CGD can also cause excessive inflammation and autoimmune problems, particularly inflammatory bowel disease.
+Any of the 5 components of the NADPH complex experiencing a defect or any of the genes that encode for them results in CGD.

-The immune system of a patient with CGD does not work properly, leaving the body prone to bacterial and fungal infections, such as staphylococcus aureus, serratia marcescens, burkholderia cepacia, nocardia species, and organisms from the aspergillus species.
 However, response to viral infections is normal in patients with CGD.
-CGD may involve any organ system or tissue of the body, but infections are usually found in the skin, lungs, liver, lymph nodes, gastrointestinal tract, bones, and occasionally the brain.
+Chronic Granulomatous Disease may involve any organ system or tissue of the body, but infections are usually found in the skin, lungs, liver, lymph nodes, gastrointestinal tract, bones, and occasionally the brain.
 Wounds may also have trouble healing and an inflammatory condition known as granuloma may develop.
 Pneumonia caused by a fungus such as aspergillus is a red flag for CGD.
-Infection b y normally non-pathogenic bacteria is also a red flag for CGD.
-A person with CGD will often show signs of an immunodeficiency at a very young age.
-Symptoms include, but are not limited to:
+Infection by normally non-pathogenic bacteria is also a red flag for CGD.

 • Granulomas (small areas of tissue inflammation), often located in the lung or gastrointestinal tract (which can cause chronic inflammatory bowel disease that closely resembles Crohn’s Disease or ulcerative colitis)